controversies-of-science/controversy-scripts/README.md

 ### Algolia Search Result Generator Scripts

-These scripts assume that the G+ scraper script has already captured the G+ collection data.
+These scripts assume that the G+ scraper script has already captured the G+ collection data, and they are currently pointed at CloudFront edges.

+Once the new JSON is generated, go to the Algolia index, click "Manage Current Index", "Copy Settings" to a new index, then add **both** the `json/generated/algolia-cards.json` and `json/generated/algolia-feeds.json` files to the same new index.
+Once the name of that index has changed in the frontend app, then the old index can then be deleted on Algolia.

 #### create-algolia-cards (DONE)